The aquatic plant trade

 About aquatic plants

 Plants that are associated with water have a remarkable variety of growth forms regardless of their natural history.
-Strictly aquatic plants (hydrophytes) have an obligate submerged, emergent or floating growth habit and do not grow well out of water.
-Semi-aquatic plants have aerial leaves and stem but require roots to remain submerged or in moist ground.
+Strictly aquatic plants (hydrophytes) have an obligate submerged, emergent, or floating growth habit.
+Some hydrophytes are strictly submersed and lack any aerial foliage or emergent growth form (e.g., many members of Hydrocharitaceae), but these are rare.
+Most hydrophytes have an initial or periodic submersed stage, with more advanced growth becoming emergent or emersed as the plant grows and/or the water level falls (e.g., seasonal inundation).
+Semi-aquatic plants have aerial leaves and stem but require roots to remain in moist ground; these are typical of riparian and wetland areas.
 Amphibious plants grow equally well submerged or emersed, and often with distinctly different growth morphology or phenology between the two habits.
 Helophytes are essentially terrestrial plants that tolerate extended periods of time submerged in water but usually live a terrestrial existence.
+Many rainforest plants can grow as helophytes as they tolerate extended periods of soil waterlogging and low light levels (which is incidentally also typical of submersion) in the rainforest understory.

-Aquatic plants live in a highly dynamic and hostile environment characterized by the ephemeral availability of water, constant predation, intense competition for light and nutrients from other plants and algae, and shading by planktonic algae, sediment and water turbidity.
-Consequently, to be competitive in these environments, aquatic plants are characterized by rapid growth rates, strong chemical allelopathy, and remarkably effective mechanisms for dispersal, including seeds, rhizomes, stolons and detached leaves and shoot nodes which can develop into separate, clonal plants.
+Aquatic plants live in a highly dynamic and hostile environment characterized by the ephemeral availability of water, constant predation, intense competition for light and nutrients from other plants and algae, shading by planktonic and epiphytic algae, sediment, and water turbidity.
+Consequently, to be competitive and survive in these environments, aquatic plants are characterized by rapid growth rates, strong chemical allelopathy, and remarkably effective mechanisms for dispersal, including seeds, rhizomes, stolons, and detached leaves and shoot nodes that can develop into separate, clonal plants.

 Invasive aquatic weeds: quarantine considerations

 The movement of aquatic plants across international borders is of considerable quarantine concern.
-Owing to the strong competitiveness of many aquatic species, serious ecological consequences can result if they are released into waterways, where they often become dominant, displacing native species.
+The ability of aquatic plants to disperse widely both through vegetative propogation and by sexual reproduction (e.g., numerous easily-dispersed and long-lived seeds), can result in serious ecological consequences if they are released into waterways free of predation, where they often become dominant and displace native species.
 The most common pathway of entry for aquatic weeds into new areas is through discarded aquarium material.
-Many aquarium plants, with origins in the aquarium trade, have subsequently become serious environmental weeds in various countries, including water hyacinth (Eichhornia crassipes), Salvinia (Salvinia molesta), East Indian Hygrophila (Hygrophila polysperma), Cabomba (Cabomba caroliniana) and Asian Marshweed (Limnophila sessiliflora).
-Preventing the introduction of invasive aquatic weeds (resulting from the aquarium and pond plant trade) into the United States, and slowing their dispersal once introduced, requires correct identification by authorities at entry points, and by local managers once a weed is introduced but still containable.
-The sheer diversity and phenotypic plasticity of aquatic plants makes their identification difficult.
+Many aquarium plants, with origins in the aquarium trade, have subsequently become serious environmental weeds in various countries, including water hyacinth (Eichhornia crassipes), Salvinia (Salvinia molesta), East Indian Hygrophila (Hygrophila polysperma), Cabomba (Cabomba caroliniana), Asian Marshweed (Limnophila sessiliflora), water lettuce (Pistia stratiotes), and Melaleuca quinquenervia.
+Preventing the introduction of invasive aquatic weeds into new areas, and slowing their dispersal once introduced, requires correct identification by authorities at international entry points, and by local managers once a weed is introduced.
+The sheer diversity and phenotypic plasticity of aquatic plants makes their identification difficult, particularly at young stages.